 Having been away from Europe for a while, I’d forgotten how busy these cities get.
 Over tourism is a big problem for anyone who lives in these places, and it’s not especially pleasant for travellers either.

 The solution here might be to visit the more popular places like Florence in winter (when I came before in February it was bitingly cold, but they say there’s no such thing as bad weather and just bad clothes).

 Another solution is to get up early to appreciate the plazas; I planned to do this every night, but come morning I never quite managed it.
 Good in theory though if you want a few people-free photos, but I’ve never been much of a get-up-and-get-moving-in-the-morning type person.

 So, in place of joining the kilometre-long line for the Duermo, I decided to learn to cook pizza.

-Pizza originated in Napoli (Naples) in the late 19th century, with tomatoes introduced by Christopher Columbus from the New World, chiefly Peru.
+Pizza originated in Napoli (Naples) in the late 19th century, with tomatoes introduced by Christopher Columbus from the New World, mostly Peru.

 The original pizza was made with tomatoes, mozzarella cheese and basil; the colours represented the red, white and green of the Italian flag.
 It became known as a Margherita, named after Queen Margherita, wife of king Umberto 1.

 Queen Margherita was a fussy eater (by today’s standards she would be labelled anorexic) and this pizza was the only thing she could be encouraged to eat.
 The pizza maker then labelled the pizza a Margherita, in celebration of its popularity with the queen.

 Pizzas then spread over Italy as the Napolitanos move North (or overseas) in search of work.